Tsunami014/3D-Map/theory/DEVELOPMENT.md

  - [Planet data](./planetData.mp4) used an openstreetmap mirror to get polygons about the world and render them using matplotlib.
 This API was rejected as it took 2 mins to load just Asia, and also they are not too accurate.
  - [mainold.py](./main2D.mp4) was the starting point for the 3D map that is the final project; it is very similar, using the same APIs; and I kept it in the github repo as it works fine.

-See github commits for more information.
+See github commits for more evaluation about progress, current functionality and future improvements.
 # Testing and debugging
 ## Unittests
 The unittests have been provided in [tests.py](../tests.py) to ensure developers can test what parts of the code works with a new feature change and what bugs to fix.